Reliability in Azure Cognitive Search

-For business continuity and recovery from disasters at a regional level, you should develop a strategy that includes a cross-regional topology, consisting of multiple search services having identical configuration and content.
+For business continuity and recovery from disasters at a regional level, plan on a cross-regional topology, consisting of multiple search services having identical configuration and content.
 Your custom script or code provides the "fail over" mechanism to an alternate search service if one suddenly becomes unavailable.

 High availability

-In Cognitive Search, replicas are copies of your index.
-A search service is installed with at least one replica, and can have up to 12 replicas.
-Adding replicas allows Azure Cognitive Search to do machine reboots and maintenance against one replica, while query execution continues on other replicas.
+In Azure AI Search, replicas are copies of your index.
+A search service is commissioned with at least one replica, and can have up to 12 replicas.
+Adding replicas allows Azure AI Search to do machine reboots and maintenance against one replica, while query execution continues on other replicas.

 For each individual search service, Microsoft guarantees at least 99.9% availability for configurations that meet these criteria: